TotallyInformation/node-red-contrib-uibuilder/README.md

 - Tweak this readme as the node seems to work OK.
 Removing the _Alpha_ label.
   You should consider this suitable for general hobby use.
 Production use would need good testing before trying to rely on it.
   Remember, this has been written just by me, I'm afraid I can provide no guarantees.

-v0.2.0

-- Fixed incorrect app.use logic which meant that the tree order was incorrect.
-Also improved app.use removal though still not perfect, seems to be a limitation of ExpressJS v4

 See [CHANGELOG](CHANGELOG.md) for more detail.